-As of December 31, 2021, we lease approximately 166,991 square feet of space in Princeton, NJ, where we house our principal headquarters, sales operations, and support functions.
+As of December 31, 2022, we lease approximately 166,991 square feet of space in Princeton, NJ, where we house our principal headquarters, sales operations, and support functions.
 This lease expires in 2035.

-We have key manufacturing and research facilities located in California, Indiana, Maryland, Massachusetts, New Jersey, Ohio, Puerto Rico, Tennessee, Utah, Canada, China, France, Germany, Ireland and Switzerland.
+We have key manufacturing and research facilities located in California, Indiana, Maryland, Massachusetts, New Jersey, Ohio, Puerto Rico, Tennessee, Utah, France, Germany, Ireland and Switzerland.
 Our instrument procurement operations are located in Germany.
-Our primary distribution centers are located in Nevada, Ohio, Kentucky, Australia, Belgium, Canada, Japan and France.
+Our primary distribution centers are located in Kentucky, Nevada, Australia, Belgium, Canada, Italy, Japan, and China.
 In addition, we lease several smaller facilities to support additional administrative, assembly, and distribution operations.
 Third parties own and operate the facilities in Nevada, Kentucky, Japan and Belgium.
-We own facilities in Biot, France, Saint Aubin Le Monial, France, Rietheim-Weilheim, Germany and Ohio and we lease all of our other facilities.
+We own facilities in Saint Aubin Le Monial, France, Rietheim-Weilheim, Germany and Ohio and we lease all of our other facilities.
 We also have repair centers in Ohio, Australia, France, Japan, China and Germany, and field service presence in Canada, Dubai, India, Italy, Netherlands, Singapore, Thailand and United Kingdom.

 Our manufacturing facilities are registered with the FDA.
 Our facilities are subject to FDA inspection to ensure compliance with Quality System regulations.
-For further information regarding the status of FDA inspections, see the "Government Regulation" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Update on Remediation Activities" sections in this Form 10-K.
+For further information regarding the status of FDA inspections, see the Item 1.
+Business - Government Regulation and Compliance Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - FDA Matters in this Annual Report on Form 10-K.